randy3k/UnitTesting-example/README.md

 ### Local machine

 If the tests are written correctly and UnitTesting is installed, UnitTesting can be triggered via the command palette.
+Then in the input panel type your package name, in our case, `UnitTesting-example`.

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/cp.png' width='500'></img>

-Then in the input panel type your package name, in our case, `UnitTesting-example`.
+The test results will be shown in the outout panel.

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/op.png' width='500'></img>